 Montclair State University has numerous scholarship opportunities available to students enrolled in the Teacher Education Program.
 Students are notified of scholarships and deadline dates in late fall and early spring of each year.

 The James Patterson Teacher Education Scholarships

 Montclair State University is grateful to the best-selling author, Mr. James Patterson, for establishing the James Patterson Teacher Education Scholarships to support the next generation of teachers as they work to foster a love of reading and learning in their students.
-Recipients are selected by the dean of the College of Education and Human Services, in consultation with members of the faculty.
+Recipients are selected by the dean of the College for Education and Engaged Learning, in consultation with members of the faculty.
 The recipients are among the most qualified and accomplished students who were admitted to the prestigious Teacher Education program each year.
 Of critical importance in the review process is the student’s ability to demonstrate a strong dedication to the profession of teaching and an ability to articulate his or her inspiration for becoming a teacher.

 Craig & Arlene Crescenzi Allen Scholarship

 Presented to a rising junior or prospective senior who plans to teach in the humanities with at least a 3.5 GPA.
 The scholarship is awarded on the basis of academic achievement and financial need.

 George & Dorothy Hennings Endowed Scholarship